ChristianInterno/Statistical_natural_language_processing_Exercises/README.md

 2)In this exercise sheet we will solve the task of named-entity recognition by using HMMs and Implement the Viterbi algorithm.

-3)Create your own maximum entropy model
+3)Create your own maximum entropy model.

+4)l create your own linear chain conditional random field.

+5)Implement the LDA Gibbs sampling algorithm.